SESYNC-ci/sesync-ci.github.io/faq/_drafts/python-virtual-env.md

 ```

 ### 4)
 Next, add the kernel by running the following code.
-Give your kernal a name, and a display name by replacing the placeholder text "kernal name" and "My Official Kernal Name".
+Give your kernal a name and a display name of your choosing by replacing <"kernal name"> and <"My Official Kernal Name">.

 ```{python}
 python -m ipykernel install --user --name=<"kernal name"> --display-name=<"My Official Kernel Name">